Arpita525/Hospital-Mortality-Prediction/README.md

 - **Business Problem:** Healthcare professionals are trying to identify the main causes of in-hospital mortality for admitted patients.
 By having a clear understanding of the causes early on, healthcare professionals will be in a better position to develop targeted interventions, and implement evidence-based protocols to address the factors that contribute to in-hospital patient deaths.

-- **My Appraoch To Solving The Problem:** To tackle the business problem of identifying the main causes of in-hospital mortality for admitted patients, I wanted to do a comprehensive analysis leveraging SQL and Tableau.
-My approach involved obtaining the dataset, importing it into Excel, cleaning the data, then importing it to MySQL and conducting insightful queries to extract valuable information.
-Using my SQL skills, I delved into the dataset, exploring various patient attributes such as age, ethnicity, gender, weight, BMI, heart rate, and comorbidities.
+- **The Solution:** Perform a comprehensive analysis leveraging SQL and Tableau.
+My Approach involved obtaining the dataset, importing it into Excel, cleaning the data, then importing it to MySQL and conducting insightful queries to extract valuable information.
+Using my SQL skills, I read into the dataset, exploring various patient attributes such as age, ethnicity, gender, weight, BMI, heart rate, and comorbidities.
 After executing the queries with SQL, I uncovered insightful patterns, trends, and correlations within the data.
 To present my findings in a visually appealing manner, I used Tableau to design an interactive dashboard.
 The dashboard summarized the key insights derived from my SQL analysis, showcasing patterns and trends related to in-hospital mortality.

-- **Insights I Gathered:** Below I will show the results of the SQL queries I conducted and provide explanations of the patterns and trends I found throughout the analysis.
+- **Insights Gathered:**
 1:

 ![Query1](https://i.ibb.co/SV4r1Rt/Screen-Shot-2023-06-29-at-4-52-19-PM.png)